jonas-thn/gaussian-splatting-renderer/README.md

 # Gaussian Splatting Renderer

-This high-performance rendering pipeline is built on native WebGPU abstractions via wgpu and features a customized local implementation of the wgpu-3dgs-viewer crate.
+This high-performance rendering pipeline is built on native WebGPU abstractions via wgpu and features a customized local copy of the wgpu-3dgs-viewer crate.
 It exposes a minimal WASM interface, designed for seamless integration into complex web-based environments.

 ---

-> **This implementation serves as the core rendering engine of another project.** <br>
+> **This implementation serves as the rendering engine of another project.** <br>
-> **This is my associated publication:**
+> **This is my associated report:**

 ---